How to Fussy-Cut shapes for English paper-piecing

 As you may have seen on Pinterest or Instagram, English paper-piecing is currently taking the quilting world by storm, and in particular fussy-cut EPP.
 In this technique, each of the paper shapes are cut from identical areas of a fabric, often creating a kaleidoscope-type pattern.

 This technique is often seen with straight edged shapes such as the hexagon and diamond, but I thought this effect would look equally as pretty in curved EPP to create a flower design.

 Below is a tutorial on how to fussy-cut your shapes using template plastic.
-If you would like to see how I made this EPP Flower Hoop Art, sign up to the Newsletter for a free PDF pattern.
+If you would like to make this EPP Flower Hoop Art, you can purchase the PDF pattern here.